 As you drive Oahu’s south-eastern coast with Shaka Guide, you’ll be met with scenic roadways, volcanic hikes, award-winning beaches, and authentic eateries.
 Our East Oahu Shoreline Drive packs a lot in, and we want to make sure you’re prepared for the road ahead!
 Here’s what you’ll need for the adventure.

 *Please note, this list is designed if you intend on hiking and swimming throughout the tour.
 If you want to omit hikes or beaches, you can modify this packing list as needed.*

 There are three hikes along the East Oahu Shoreline Drive — Diamond Head, Makapu’u Point Lighthouse Trail and Judd Trail.
-These are both all two miles or under and take less than two hours to complete.
+The first two are roughly two miles and take less than two hours to complete.
+The last hike is even shorter, coming in at about a mile.
 They’re categorized as easy to moderate and are suitable for hikers of all skill levels.
 Although the hikes are considered easy, sneakers are essential.

 If you’re planning on hiking, bring clothes that you feel comfortable walking in.
 All the hikes on the East Oahu Shoreline Drive can get windy but they also rarely shaded and you’ll certainly break a sweat.
 We recommend comfortable pants or shorts and a t-shirt or tank top!
 You can also bring a hat and sunglasses.

 Whether you’re hiking, swimming or just driving — be sure to bring a water bottle for the ride.
 If you bring a reusable bottle, there are a few spots to fill it up along the route.
 The tour is a long day and you’ll want to stay hydrated.

 This is optional, but we recommend it if you plan on walking the Judd Trail.
 This one-mile hike won’t take long, but it travels through Oahu’s lush jungle.
 More greenery means more mosquitos!